ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/capabilities/3-additionalsettings.md

 The `custom` object takes no additional properties.

-##Adding `sorting` to Sample Pi Chart
+##Adding `sorting` to Sample Pie Chart
-Since we are creating a Pi chart, it will be useful for the data to be sorted by the category of the data, so we will define an implicit sort there:
+Since we are creating a pie chart, it will be useful for the data to be sorted by the category of the data, so we will define an implicit sort there:

 ```
 "sorting": {